xcube-dev/xcube-resampling/docs/guide.md

 ### `GridMapping` – the grid mapping object

-A `GridMapping` object contains metadata such as the coordinate reference system (CRS), spatial resolution, bounding box, spatial size, coordinates, and tile size (if the dataset is chunked).
+A `GridMapping` describes the spatial structure of a dataset.
+It stores metadata such as the coordinate reference system (CRS), spatial resolution, bounding box, spatial dimensions, coordinates, and tile size (for chunked datasets).

+Grids can be defined in two ways:

+- **1D coordinates** – regular grids defined by evenly spaced x/y or lat/lon axes.
+- **2D coordinates** – irregular grids where each pixel has its own pair of x/y or lat/lon coordinates.

 There are three main ways to create a `GridMapping` object: